Search Engine Optimization – SEO

 That said, you should plan your SEO efforts for the long term.
-The good news is, terms that are slow to rank are usually slow to un-rank, so they often keep paying off well into the future.
+The good news is, terms that are slow to rank in search engine rankings are usually slow to un-rank, so they often keep paying off well into the future.

 Google Updates & Algorithm Changes

-SEO is a cat and mouse game.
-Google’s goal is to deliver the most relevant results for a given search.
-That way, visitors keep clicking happily away until they click on something Google gets paid for—ads generally.
+SEO is a cat and mouse endeavor.
+Google’s goal is to deliver the most relevant search results for a given query.
+That way, visitors keep clicking happily away until they click on something Google gets paid for–usually an ad of some sort.

-On the other hand, it is up to the SEO professional to ensure that your website is that most relevant result for given search.
-Google decides.
-It is up to us to figure out how.
+On the other hand, it is up to the SEO pro to ensure that your website is that most relevant result for given search.
+Google decides based signals.
+It is up to us to figure out what those ranking signals are.

 Good content is always good, but Google constantly changes the rules about every other ranking factor.
-Backlinks play a major role, but “unnatural” backlinks will get you de-indexed in a heartbeat.
-Google makes changes nonstop.
-Often, what was a standard practice for years, wipes out thousands of website’s rankings with a single update.
+Backlinks play a major role, but “unnatural” backlinks will get you de-indexed (kicked out of Google) in a heartbeat.
+Add to that, Google makes changes nonstop.
+Often, what may have been a standard SEO practice for years, can wipe out millions of website’s rankings with a single update.
 And there’s no warning system.

-Worse, sometimes the update not only impacts rankings by changing the signals, but also includes penalties that you aren’t even warned about.
+Worse, sometimes the update not only impacts rankings by changing the signals, but also includes penalties that you are left to guess even exist.

 A lot of what we do involves making sense out of the constantly evolving and unpredictable nature of search engines themselves.
-We have analytical tools that do little else but work to untangle whatever Google is up to.
+We have analytical tools that do little else but work to untangle whatever Google is currently up to.

-99% of our SEO “competitors” work exclusively onsite.
-Onsite SEO means working within the website itself.
-Onsite SEO can mostly be summed up with 5 elements.
+99% of our SEO “competitors” work exclusively onsite… old school.
+Onsite SEO simply means working within the website itself.
+In the old school context, “onsite SEO” is managed by manipulating 5 website elements.

 - HTML Title, sometimes (wrongly) called the “SEO Title.”